-Support for students with Special Educational Needs and Disabilities, and those for whom English is an additional language, is provided in class.
+Support for students with Special Educational Needs and Disabilities, and those for whom English is an additional language, is provided in class to ensure that there are no barriers to every student achieving.

 All students are provided with opportunities to extend their skills and talents, which includes the provision of additional classes and clubs and extension opportunities for the most able students, as well as intervention and support provision as required.